Quarkus Azure Key Vault Extension

 Setup your Azure Environment

 First thing first.
 For this sample to work, you need to have an Azure account as well as Azure CLI installed.
-The Azure CLI is available to install in Windows, macOS and Linux environments.
+The Azure CLI is available to install in Windows, macOS and GNU/Linux environments.
 Checkout the installation guide.
 Then, you need an Azure subscription and log into it by using the az login command.
 You can run az version to find the version and az upgrade to upgrade to the latest version.

 Create an Azure resource group with the az group create command.
 A resource group is a logical container into which Azure resources are deployed and managed.